Paranormal Papers

 Unsurprisingly, the men were in a rush to leave the area in case they came under further attack, so they left the body behind.
 What happened to the body is unknown.

-The Skunk Ape known as the Fouke Beast is said to have terrorized a family in the Boggy Creek area in Fouke, Arkansas in the 1970s.
+A Skunk Ape known as the Fouke Beast is said to have terrorized a family in the Boggy Creek area in Fouke, Arkansas, in the 1970s.

-It is worth noting that reports of the Fouke Beast date back to 1932.
+Reports of the Fouke Beast actually date back to 1932.

 The Myakka Skunk Ape came to the media’s attention in 2000 when a number of photos surfaced of a large creature lurking in some bushes, prompting some experts to proclaim that it was a Skunk Ape.

-The creature resembles an orangutan and, unfortunately, there is no sense of scale in the photos.
-The woman has not come forward to provide any further information.
+The creature resembled an orangutan, but unfortunately, the photos have no sense of scale.
+The woman did not come forward to provide any further information.

 More recently, in 2013, Mike Falconer and his son took some video footage of what may be a Skunk Ape in Myakka River State Park in Sarasota County.